gempy-project/gempy_engine/gempy_engine/dev_notes.md

 - Remember to type the code

 - **XLA** Can be applied just in parts of the subtree using jit_scope
+    - !
+(2022) The performance test I did show that is not worth it
     - To use XLA the tensorflow function must be defined!
     - [ ] Test with the covartiance